Buckwheat soup with tomatoes and bell peppers.

 Heat butter in another pan and throw in the cinnamon and garlic and fry till the garlic is pink.

-Add red chilly powder into the pan, stir and immediately pour the raw tomato puree and salt (cooked buckwheat has salt too so be careful and sugar and cook till the tomato sauce thickens and becomes smooth .
+Add red chili powder into the pan, stir and immediately pour the raw tomato puree and salt (cooked buckwheat has salt too so be careful) and sugar and cook till the tomato sauce thickens and becomes smooth .

-Also, if you avoid garlic and use rock salt instead of table salt in this recipe, it can be had during Navaratri fasting too.
+Also, if you avoid garlic and use Himalayan pink salt (sendha namak) instead of table salt in this recipe, it can be had during Navaratri fasting too.